Psychology:Interpretive and Speculative Art Posing as Exact Science

 It is not the practitioners to be blamed for those numerous failures but rather the level of development in science.
 Likewise, medicine as a science is still searching for answers to many tantalizing questions, but that doesn't mean that we should stop seeing our doctors.

-It was my main intention to bring the attention of the public to the universal need for something like personal "mental hygiene", so that we minimize the need to see those professionals whose science may, or may not provide the answer to our emotional issues.
+My objective was to bring the attention of the public to the universal need for something like personal "mental hygiene", so that we minimize the need to see those professionals whose science may, or may not provide the answer to our emotional issues.

-Except for those unfortunate individuals with extreme problems, the majority of us could do a lot for our mental health by merely practicing some sort of stress management - by using mostly a common sense.
+Except for those unfortunate individuals with extreme problems, the majority of us could do a lot for our mental health by merely practicing some simple stress management strategies - while using the common sense.